akash2099/Firebase-App/README.md

 # Firebase App
- Contains firebase related components in a single unit
+ Contains Firebase related components in a single unit